 Park Arts encourages children to be creative and confident in their own abilities across a range of subjects.

 Art & Design

 Art and design stimulates creativity and imagination.
 It provides visual, tactile and sensory experiences and a special way of understanding and responding to the world.
-It enables children to communicate what they see, feel and think through the use of colour, texture, form, pattern and different materials and processes.
-Children become involved in interacting with their environments through art and design activities.
-They learn to make informed judgements and aesthetic and practical decisions.
-They explore ideas and meanings through the work of artists and designers.
-Through learning about the roles and functions of art, they can explore the impact it has had on contemporary life and that of different times and cultures.
+It enables children to communicate what they see, feel and think through the use of colour, texture, form and pattern using different materials and processes.
+They learn to make informed judgements, exploring ideas further through the work of great artists and designers.
+Through learning about the roles and functions of art, they can explore the impact it has on contemporary life and that of different times and cultures.
 The appreciation and enjoyment of the visual arts enriches all our lives.